Mental Health First Aid Training

 My Town Services

-Howard City Brochure - Learn about Montcalm County's first shared services site, My Town Services in Howard City.
-Bringing together key services close to your home.
+Learn about Montcalm County's first shared services site, My Town Services.
+Bringing together key services in convenient locations through Montcalm County.

-MY TOWN SERVICES IS NOW ONLINE!!
-You can now schedule an appointment online to meet with any or all of the 8 partner agencies.
-Getting services in the Howard City area has never been easier!
+MY TOWN SERVICES IS ONLINE!!
+You can now schedule an appointment online to meet with any of the partner agencies in various locations.
+Getting services in Montcalm County has never been easier!